Latest News from Ramsgate's Heritage Action Zone

-Geraint Franklin, a Historic England Investigator, has carried out research which will culminate in the publication of a book on Ramsgate.
-The book will be published in March 2020 as part of Historic England’s Informed Conservation series.
+Geraint Franklin, a Historic England Investigator, has carried out research which culminated in the publication of a book on Ramsgate.
+The book was published in April 2020 as part of Historic England’s Informed Conservation series.
 The book is illustrated with over 100 new colour photographs and will include an architectural gazetteer and maps.
 The project will also include a historic area assessment, available online in Historic England’s Research Report Series.

 Aerial investigation and analysis